Virginia looking for better bowl outcome after this year

 “They say in the locker room all the time (that after) the very first play, they thought they had the game in the bag and were going to have a really good game and then from there it just all went downhill,” said Perkins, who played in the 2017 National Junior College Athletic Association national championship game.
 “We’ve just got to focus on a whole game, four quarters, and just keep going series by series and not let anything else affect us.”

-The Cavaliers (7-5) will play the Gamecocks (7-5) in Charlotte, North Carolina, which will be the first time since 2006 that Virginia has gone to the postseason in back-to-back campaigns.
+The Cavaliers (7-5) will play the Gamecocks (7-5) in Charlotte, North Carolina.
+It’s the first time since 2006 that Virginia has gone to the postseason in back-to-back campaigns.

-Virginia, however, will be trying to end the season on a better note not only than last year.
-It will be a challenge because the Cavaliers have dropped three of their last four games, including a crushing 34-31 overtime loss at Virginia Tech .
+Virginia, however, will be trying to more on from more than just last season’s bitter finish.
+The Cavaliers have dropped three of their last four games, including a crushing 34-31 overtime loss at Virginia Tech .
 The Hokies tied the game on a fumble recovery in the end zone with 1:51 left in regulation.
 They won by kicking a field goal in overtime and forcing Perkins, hobbled by an ankle injury, to fumble the ball away.

 “We think about it a lot,” Reed said of how last season ended and finishing on a better note this year.
 “We’ve spent all this time together getting extra work in.
 That’s not the outcome that we want so we’re doing everything we can this year to forget about the past, but also to work off it as well.”